-If you want to tell us anything else about their mobility, use the box below.

-When did the child's mobility needs you have told us about start?

-Normally, the child can only get the mobility part of DLA if they have needed help for more than 3 months.

-Please tell us the date the mobility needs you have told us about started.
+.
+W When did the child's mobility needs you have told us about start? lormally, the child can only get the mobility part of DLA if they have needed help for more than 3 mon Please tell us the date the mobility needs you have told us about started.
 If you can't remember the exact date, tell us roughly when this was.

-If you are claiming under the special rules, go straight to question 56.